babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 echo 'export PATH=$HOME/go/bin:$PATH' >> ~/.profile
 ```

-## 3. Setting up the EOTS Manager Daemon
+## 3. Setting up the EOTS Daemon

 The EOTS manager daemon is a core component of the finality provider
 stack responsible for managing your EOTS keys and producing EOTS signatures
 to be used for votes.
 In this section, we are going to go through
 its setup and key generation process.

-> Note: If you were a participant of a phase-1 Babylon launch network
-> intending to transition your finality provider to a later phase,
-> you do not need to create a new EOTS key.
-Please follow this section
-> as it will guide you in transitioning your existing keys to the
-> phase-2 and beyond finality provider stack.

 ### 3.1.
-Initialize the EOTS Manager
+Initialize the EOTS Daemon

-If you haven't already,
-initialize a home directory for the EOTS Manager with the following command:
+If you haven't already, initialize a home directory for the EOTS Manager
+with the following command:

 ```shell
 eotsd init --home <path>
 ```

 Parameters:
-* `--home`: Directory for EOTS Manager configuration and data
+- `--home`: Directory for EOTS Manager configuration and data
   - Default: `/Users/<username>/Library/Application Support/Eotsd`
   - Example: `--home ./eotsHome`